Subscribe via Email

 Author Archives: Jim Farmer

-Today Asahi Net International acquired the Sakai Division of rSmart. rSmart CEO Chris Coppola will join the Ashai Net International Board creating interlocking boards.
-The financial arrangements are not known. rSmart is a well known contributor to Apereo Inc.’s Sakai … Continue reading
+By More Posts (42) Today Asahi Net International acquired the Sakai Division of rSmart. rSmart CEO Chris Coppola will join the Ashai Net International Board creating interlocking boards.
+The financial arrangements are not known. rSmart is a well known contributor … Continue reading

 Analysis of the sketchy available data reveals two myths about MOOCs: First, MOOCs are subsidized, not free.
 Second, MOOCs have high completion rates for those who seek credit.
 To better understand MOOCs, discussions are emerging with classification schemes that provide … Continue reading

-On Monday, delegates from 193 countries began meeting in Dubai at the World Conference on International Telecommunications.
+By More Posts (42) On Monday, delegates from 193 countries began meeting in Dubai at the World Conference on International Telecommunications.
 The resulting International Telecommunications Regulations (ITR) could change the operation of the Internet.
-Russia Today summarized the event as “Free Internet=American Internet?”
-Intense … Continue reading
+Russia Today summarized the event as … Continue reading

-On Friday January 20, two helicopters and “76 police staff, including armed offenders squad members” raided the home of Kim Dotcom north of Auckland, New Zealand.
-He was sought by the U.S. for copyright infringement and racketeering under an indictment … Continue reading
+By More Posts (42) On Friday January 20, two helicopters and “76 police staff, including armed offenders squad members” raided the home of Kim Dotcom north of Auckland, New Zealand.
+He was sought by the U.S. for copyright infringement and … Continue reading